-Tender slow cooked pulled beef, lime cauliflower rice, and a whole lot of veggies brought together with a topping of avocado and fresh lime, make this Whole30 approved burrito bowl the perfect easy and healthy dinner.
+Tender slow cooked pulled beef, lime cauliflower rice, and a whole lot of veggies brought together with a topping of avocado and fresh lime, make this Paleo & Whole30 beef burrito bowl the perfect easy and healthy dinner.

 Something that I have been loving this time around with the Whole30 is experimenting with creating ‘bowl’ style food.
 The concept is pretty simple, but it is based around having a balanced and varied combination of meat and vegetables along with essential good fats.